lilllung09/TwipR/README.md

-In Minecraft, this command will help you.
+In Minecraft, this command will help you
 ```
 /twipr help
 ```